 Wood slices make a pretty, natural-looking and long-lasting wreath.
 Glue 20 wood slices to the front of a flat wooden wreath form, putting 10 on the first layer and 10 on the second, with the top layer arranged so the slices partially overlap the ones on the bottom.
 Glue burlap and wire-edged ribbon onto part of the wreath and cover with pinecones, artificial berries and greenery.
 Attach ribbon to hang.

 Add a special touch to an evergreen wreath with "Merry Christmas" handwritten on a burlap bow.

 Hang a lantern in the center of an evergreen wreath and top with an eyecatching bow.
 Add a battery-powered candle inside the lantern for a soft night glow.

 Add your own touch to an evergreen wreath by crafting pieces of "candy" from felt or other material you have at home.
 Tie with red twine or ribbon.

-This wreath, a smaller version of one that appeared on a cover of Midwest Living, features apples, Key limes, pinecones and boxwood.
+This wreath features apples, Key limes, pinecones and boxwood.
 Secure weighty materials using wire, wood picks and/or hot glue.
 On Christmas, you can use this as a holiday centerpiece by laying it flat on your table with a pillar candle in the center!